Zer0CoolX/Fedora-KDE-Yubikey-U2F-2FA-Logins-Guide/README.md

 **Tested with Fedora Kinoite 35** - Login, Unlock and sudo works.
 I did not test the su method since my root account is locked.
+Remember to apply the changes in the Ostree commit.

 **UNTESTED for Fedora 31** - Try at your own risk in Fedora 31 and later.
 I do not plan to maintain this repo further at this time.